Photorealism in Driving Simulations: Blending Generative Adversarial Image Synthesis with Rendering: Related work

 \section{Related work}

+\textbf{Simulation based driving studies.} Human driver reaction to various driving-related stimuli has been observed via simulation environments in numerous studies.
+The simulation's visual fidelity is critical for such experiments, as humans are accustomed to a real-world driving setting.
+Driving simulators have been used to study the driver's reaction during an automated driving take-over {\cite{minhas2020effects}}, to monitor human responses to stressful driving stimuli {\cite{lanata2014autonomic}}, to find the effect of inter-vehicular distances on human car following behavior {\cite{9295379}}, and to measure the effect of acoustic cues on situational awareness of human drivers {\cite{ju2020acoustic}}.
+An automated highway driving system with human-like decision-making capabilities has been developed via a driving simulator \cite{yang2019automated}.
+Another study \cite{ludl2020enhancing} focused on human pose estimation using simulated images and showed that data-centric algorithms fine-tuned in these simulations could be used in real-world scenarios.

+A recent study showed that human subjects gaze with higher variance and exhibit more diverse steering activity in driving simulations that have better visual fidelity \cite{van2015effects}.
+Higher visual fidelity is always desired in human-in-the-loop experiments because human driving behavior deviates from real-world behavior in unrealistic simulation environments \cite{zhao2018use}.
+Furthermore, data-centric methods that are trained on synthetic data generated by conventional rendering engines fail to perform with real-world images \cite{hoffman2018cycada}.

+The number and significance of these studies underline the importance for improving the visual fidelity in driving simulations.
+New technologies can be developed more effectively with a better simulator.
+For example, if photorealism can be achieved, a learning-based lane-boundary detection algorithm \cite{fan2019spinnet} can be trained in a simulation and deployed in the real world.

-\textbf{Rendering.} Physics-based rendering \cite{kajiya1986rendering} has been used at the end of conventional computer graphics pipelines to form 2D imagery from virtual 3D scenes for a long time.
+\textbf{Rendering.} Physics-based rendering \cite{kajiya1986rendering} has been used at the end of the line of conventional computer graphics pipelines to form 2D imagery from virtual 3D scenes for a long time.
 The most common approaches, rasterization and ray-tracing, require a full pipeline of detailed 3D models, their surface textures and materials, and a physics engine such as Unreal Engine 4 \cite{karis2013real} to run complicated calculations for representing light and shading.
-Here, we propose to partially replace this pipe with much simpler 3D models and remove the need for light, texture, and material information for most of the objects in the scene.
-We also show that visual fidelity can be increased with the proposed method.
+Here, we propose to partially replace this pipe with much simpler 3D models and remove light, texture, and material information for most of the objects in the scene.
+We also show that the visual fidelity can be increased with the proposed method.